bloominstituteoftechnology/Graphs/projects/graph/README.md

 ## Part 2: Implement Breadth-First Traversal

 Write a function within your Graph class that takes takes a starting node as an argument, then performs BFT.
 Your function should print the resulting nodes in the order they were visited.
+Note that there are multiple valid paths that may be printed.

 ## Part 3: Implement Depth-First Traversal with a Stack

 Write a function within your Graph class that takes takes a starting node as an argument, then performs DFT.
 Your function should print the resulting nodes in the order they were visited.
+Note that there are multiple valid paths that may be printed.

 ## Part 3.5: Implement Depth-First Traversal using Recursion

 Write a function within your Graph class that takes takes a starting node as an argument, then performs DFT using recursion.
 Your function should print the resulting nodes in the order they were visited.
+Note that there are multiple valid paths that may be printed.

 ## Part 4: Implement Breadth-First Search

 Write a function within your Graph class that takes takes a starting node and a destination node as an argument, then performs BFS.
 Your function should return the shortest path from the start node to the destination node.
+Note that there are multiple valid paths.

 ## Part 5: Implement Depth-First Search

 Write a function within your Graph class that takes takes a starting node and a destination node as an argument, then performs DFS.
 Your function should return a valid path (not necessarily the shortest) from the start node to the destination node.
+Note that there are multiple valid paths.